nodejs/node/doc/api/buffer.md

 `value` is anything other than a 64-bit double.

-Setting `noAssert` to `true` allows the encoded form of `value` to extend beyond the end of `buf`, but the result should be considered undefined behavior.
+Setting `noAssert` to `true` allows the encoded form of `value` to extend beyond the end of `buf`, but the resulting behavior is undefined.

 Examples: